Searches for Light Dark Matter and Evidence of Coherent Elastic Neutrino-Nucleus Scattering of Solar Neutrinos with the LUX-ZEPLIN (LZ) Experiment

 Particle interactions in the liquid xenon target typically produce either electron recoils (ERs) or nuclear recoils (NRs), generating prompt vacuum ultraviolet scintillation (S1) and ionization.
 Ionization electrons drift upward under the influence of an electric field.
 They are extracted into a thin layer of gaseous xenon above the liquid surface where they produce a delayed electroluminescence signal (S2).
 The S1 and S2 photons are observed by photomultiplier tube arrays above and below the active liquid xenon volume.
 The time interval between the S1 and the S2 pulses measures the drift time of the ionization, which is proportional to the interaction depth ($z$), while the transverse position $(x,y)$ is reconstructed from the hit pattern of the S2 light in the top PMT array.

 \emph{Dataset}---The dataset for this analysis (WS2025) includes 546~live~days collected between March 2023 and April 2025, extending the WS2024 dataset used in our previous dark matter search~\cite{LZ:2024WIMP}.
+Dedicated americium-beryllium (AmBe) and deuterium-deuterium (DD) neutron calibrations were performed during this period.
 The TPC drift field was established at 97~V/cm and the extraction field in the liquid phase was 3.4~kV/cm.
-Dedicated americium-beryllium (AmBe) and deuterium-deuterium (DD) neutron calibrations were also performed during this additional calendar year.

-We collect data using the data acquisition system described in~\cite{LZ_DAQ}, with a trigger efficiency of 95~$\pm$~1\% for S2 sizes corresponding to 4 extracted electrons.
+We collect data using the data acquisition system described in Ref.~\cite{LZ_DAQ}, with a trigger efficiency of 95~$\pm$~1\% for S2 sizes corresponding to 4 extracted electrons.
 An event reconstruction algorithm identifies single scatter (SS) events with one prominent S1 and S2, with the efficiency shown in Figure~\ref{fig:NRDetEff}.
 The loss in efficiency at low energy is driven by requiring that the S1 is observed in at least three PMTs.
 We quantify these inefficiencies with waveform simulations and calibration datasets: beta decays from an injected tritiated methane (CH$_{3}$T) source and AmBe neutron calibrations.
 Pulse shape variations from photon arrival times and electron drift diffusion result in additional losses, and are accounted for in the detector response modeling.

 The calibration program of the TPC~\cite{LZ_calibrations} allows for monitoring of detector spatial and temporal uniformity.
 The $(x,y,z)$ position- and time-dependent responses of the S1 and S2 signals are corrected using $^{222}$Rn and $^{218}$Po $\alpha$-decay events present throughout the detector as in~\cite{LZ:2024WIMP}, allowing the definition of corrected quantities $\text{S}1c$ and $\text{S}2c$ in units of photons detected (phd).
 The scintillation and ionization gains for quanta produced in the liquid xenon are $g_1=0.112\pm0.002$~phd/photon and $g_2=34.0\pm0.9$~phd/electron~\cite{LZ:2024WIMP}.